 First, it is important to choose the right seeds to start indoors during winter.
 Seeds that require a longer growing season, such as tomatoes and peppers, are good choices.
 Additionally, cool-season crops like broccoli and kale are also good options.
 It is important to read the seed packets carefully to determine the best time to start them and how long they will take to grow.

 When starting seeds indoors in winter, it is important to create the right growing conditions.
 This includes providing adequate light, warmth, and humidity.
 Grow lights or a sunny windowsill can provide the necessary light, while a heat mat or warm location can provide warmth.
 Additionally, covering the seeds with plastic wrap or a clear plastic dome can help to create a humid environment for the seeds to germinate.
-With the right preparation and care, starting seeds indoors during winter can be a rewarding and successful endeavor.
+With the right preparation and care, starting seeds indoors during winter can be a rewarding and successful endeavour.

 Understanding Seed Germination